'Bursting at the Seams'

 Calcatta marble, a warm white with faint cinnamon striations, originating near Carrara, Italy.
 The bearing base is created by friend/colleague Sandra Bilawich, a talented art fabricator in metal.

 Frog hewn out of a remarkable little block of malachite, a stone found mostly in Africa.
-In its natural state, it appears like green bubbles or grapes, a formation called 'botryoidal', which result in infinitely varied
+In its natural state, it appears like green bubbles or grapes, a formation called 'botryoidal', which results in infinitely varied

 spectacular markings when honed off.